TL;DR

 Slightly upgraded standard option

-Marcy's version includes better knurling and construction quality while maintaining the standard 1-inch sleeve diameter.
+Marcy's version offers better knurling and construction quality while keeping the standard 1-inch sleeve diameter.
 It bridges the gap between basic and premium standard bars.

 Olympic vs Standard: Comparison Table